Jan. 12, 2021

 The next step toward creating a better experience for our St. Edward's community was providing as many technology resources as we could in a short amount of time with a more limited amount of resources due to budget cuts.
 Sounds easy, right?

 Thus, we began an overhaul of our knowledge base to meet our community's needs during the transition to remote learning and working.
-Part of this overhaul included highlighting our most relevant articles for distanced learning and working, such as Taking an Online Course, Teaching Remotely and Working Remotely.
+Part of this overhaul included highlighting our most relevant articles for distanced learning and working, such as Taking an Online Course and Working Remotely.

 Still, not all university activities were virtual in Fall 2020.
 Some classes that required an in-person experience and depended on university equipment continued to meet on campus.
 Social distancing and other safety measures meant that campus learning spaces would need to support a quality experience for both on-campus and remote students.
 OIT equipped these spaces (including studio art, performance, and science lab environments) with iPads mounted on mobile, flexible stands.
 This solution allowed faculty to bring remote students into the on-campus experience via Zoom, capturing classroom activities from various vantage points and facilitating interaction between in-person and remote students.